Christie Désir

-Christie Désir (born February 12, 1993) is a Haitian-American beauty queen, model and actress who was crowned as Miss Haiti in 2014 and competed at Miss Universe 2014 in the USA.
+Christie Désir (born February 12, 1993) is a Haitian-American actress, model and beauty pageant titleholder who was crowned as Miss Haiti 2014 and competed at Miss Universe 2014 in the USA.

 Early life

-Desir was born in Brooklyn, New York and holds a BBA in Marketing and a Minor in Fashion Styling.
+Desir was born in New York City and holds a BBA in Marketing and a Minor in Fashion Styling.
 She interned for Sean "Diddy" Combs while attending The Laboratory Institute of Merchandising (L.I.M College).
 After graduating she worked at Universal Music Group, Interscope Records doing Branded Content and Partnerships, creating advertisement campaigns for artists under the label.
 Currently, she works closely with an organization to build schools throughout Haiti.

 Pageantry

 Miss Haiti 2014

 Previously Désir competed at Miss Haiti 2014 and placed as the 2nd Runner-up.
 She was designated to compete at Miss International 2014 in Tokyo.

 Miss International 2014

 Désir competed at Miss International 2014 but unplaced.

 Miss Haiti Universe 2014

 Désir was appointed as "Miss Haiti Universe 2014" by Magali Febles as national director in Haiti.